Class-Wise Federated Averaging for Efficient Personalization: The cwFedAvg Algorithm

+\textbf{Class-Wise Local Model Aggregation.} We denote ${\boldsymbol{w}}_{i}^{L}$ as the $i$-th local model and ${\boldsymbol{w}}_{j}^{G}$ as the $j$-th class-specific global model for $M$ clients in a $K$-class classification task.
+The server aggregates local models by creating class-specific global models as follows (Figure \ref{fig:local_aggregation} in the supplementary materials).

+where ${q}_{i,j}$ is a weighting factor.
+After expressing ${q}_{i,j}$ in terms of sample counts in Eq. (\ref{eq:q_ij_from_p}), we get ${q}_{i,j} = \frac{n_{i,j}}{\sum_{i=1}^M n_{i,j}}$, which represents client $i$'s proportion of total class $j$ samples.
+Therefore, we consider this term as client $i$'s contribution to class $j$ in the system, and this aggregation becomes analogous to \texttt{FedAvg} performed separately for each class.

-In contrast to \texttt{FedAVG}, where a single global model is copied to each local model, \texttt{cwFedAVG} performs a weighted summation of class-specific global models to update each local model.
-Specifically, for the $i$-th local model, its update from the $j$-th class-specific global model is weighted by the ratio of data belonging to class $j$ in the local dataset, thus $\boldsymbol{w}_{j,i}^{G}=p_{i,j}\boldsymbol{w}_{j}^{G}$.
-The server sums up all the weighted class-specific global models from $K$ classes to update the $i$-th local model, as shown in Figure \ref{fig:global_aggregation} and the following equation:
+\textbf{Class-Wise Global Model Aggregation.} In contrast to \texttt{FedAvg}, where a single global model is copied to each local model, \texttt{cwFedAvg} performs a weighted summation of $K$ class-specific global models as follows (Figure \ref{fig:global_aggregation} in the supplementary materials).

-Iteratively aggregating global and local models in a class-wise manner, \texttt{cwFedAVG} facilitates personalization.
-Evidently, the server necessitates knowledge of each client's class distribution information $p_{i,j}$, or an appropriate approximation thereof.
-In the subsequent section, we elucidate our proposed methodology for enabling the server to estimate $p_{i,j}$.